summivox/kisume/README.md

 ![Kisume](http://images1.wikia.nocookie.net/__cb20091026154610/touhou/images/b/b0/Kisume.png)

-**Kisume** (pronounced: kee-ss-may) is a library written in coffee-script for cross-browser userscripting that works around the limitation of sandboxes using only standard DOM manipulation, while being extremely simple to use.
+**Kisume** (pronounced: kee-ss-may) is a library written in [coffee-script][coffee] for cross-browser userscripting that works around the limitation of sandboxes using only standard DOM manipulation, while featuring a clean and DRY interface.

 The name (and mascot) comes from the [Touhou Project](http://touhou.wikia.com/wiki/Kisume).